vala-lang/vala-docs/docs/guides/compiler-guide/03-00-the-vala-compiler/03-04-semantic-analyzer.md

 ## 3.4.2 How Each Symbol in the Symbol Tree Is Checked

-After looking up the built-in symbol types, in `Vala.SemanticAnalyzer.analyze ()`, the method then continues on by calling `Vala.CodeNode.check ()` method recursively on the entire symbol tree, to ensure that all the symbols are being used correctly.
+After looking up the built-in symbol types, in `Vala.SemanticAnalyzer.analyze ()`, the method then continues on by calling `Vala.CodeNode.check ()` on the namespaces in the code context root.

+After, `CodeContext.accept ()` is called with the semantic instance and the code visitor recursively goes through the entire symbol tree to ensure that all the symbols are being used correctly.

 Also, `Vala.SemanticAnalyzer` contains methods and static functions that are used as shared reusable logic across the symbol tree of ensuring that symbol's are being used correctly.
 For example `Vala.SemanticAnalyzer.check_arguments ()` checks the arguments of an expression, ensuring that the correct amount of arguments are being used.